 I’m sorry (for any way you struggle with forgiveness in your life)

-Please forgive me (if my words do not touch your heart)
+Please forgive me (if my words fail to touch your heart)

 Thank you (for your unique perspective and understanding)